You need to see DPS gear in action. Get a live demo with our engineers.

 It must be a permanent solution to legacy problems.

-It must be a modern system that supports open-ended developing, including adding new functionality and new remote telemetry units, and it must be backed by a stable vendor who can commit to long-term support.
-There's not point in leaving one dead-end legacy system for another.
+It must be a modern system that supports open-ended development, including adding new functionality and new remote telemetry units, and it must be backed by a stable vendor who can commit to long-term support.
+There's no point in leaving one dead-end legacy system for another.

-We, at DPS, have created a legacy support solution that addresses all four needs for a total solution to your legacy problem.
-The DPS solution gives you a controlled migration option, so you can gradually move from your existing legacy system to a fully modern network alarm management system.
+With controlled migration, so you can gradually move from your existing legacy system to a fully modern network alarm management system.

 The solution has two steps: